Beilinson's conjecture on K3 surfaces with an involution: Finite dimensionality in the sense of Roitman and

-\begin{proof} Consider the kernel of $j_*$.
-By Roitman's theorem on torsion points, it contains all torsions in the Jacobian $J(C)$.
-The torsion points are Zariski dense in the Jacobian, therefore $ker(j_*)$ is Zariski dense as well.
-Now, by the following argument, the kernel contains infinitely many points of infinite order.
-Let $R_i$ be a countable collection of rational curves on $S$ (possibly reducible), then we can take $C$ to be such that $C.R_i\geq 2$, because $C$ is smooth and ample.
-Therefore, $C\times C$ contains infinitely many pairs of points such that the difference of points $P-Q$ is rationally equivalent to zero on $S$.
-Now, if they are all torsion points, then the intersection $\theta(\Sym^2 C)\cap J(C)_{tors}$ is infinite, where the natural map given by This is not possible by the Manin-Mumford theorem, as $J(C)$ is simple of dimension greater than 2 and does not contain abelian surfaces.
+This is not possible by the Manin-Mumford theorem, as $J(C)$ is simple of dimension greater than 2 and does not contain abelian surfaces.
 Therefore, the kernel of $j_*$ contains infinitely many points of infinite order.
-All these points are obtained from $\Sym^2 C$.
+All these points are obtained from $C\times C$.
 Consider the diagonal embedding of $C\to Sym^2 C$.
-Since we have for $[P-Q]$ such that $j_*([P-Q])=0$ on the surface we have $[P-P_0], [Q-P_0]$ belonging to a certain fiber $F_w$ under the projection map of $R\to W$.
-There are a countably many such $[P_i-P_0]$ in the fiber of $F_w$.
-Suppose that the field of definitions of these zero cycles $L$ is a finite extension of $\QQ$, and hence the number of points on $C(L)$ is finite by Falting's Theorem.
-But $C(L)$ consists of all points of the form $P-P_0$ where $P_0$ is a $L$ rational point in $C$ and $P$ is in $R_i\cap C$ for a rational curve $R_i$ on $S$.
-Since there are infinitely many rational curves on $S$, there are infinitely many such points on $C(L)$ which contradicts Falting's Theorem.
+Since we have

+for $[P-Q]$ such that $j_*([P-Q])=0$ on the surface we have $[P-P_0], [Q-P_0]$ belonging to a certain fiber $F_w$ under the projection map of $R\to W$.
+There are a countably many such $[P_i-P_0], [Q_i-P_0]$ in the fiber of $F_w$.
+Suppose that the field of definitions of these zero cycles $L$ is a finite extension of $\QQ$, and hence the number of points on $C(L)$ is finite by Falting's Theorem \cite{F}.
+But $C(L)$ consists of all points of the form $P-P_0$ where $P_0$ is a $L$-rational point in $C$ and $P$ is in $R_i\cap C$ for a rational curve $R_i$ on $S$.
+Since there are infinitely many rational curves on $S$, there are infinitely many such points on $C(L)$ which contradicts Falting's Theorem, \cite{F}.
 So $L$ is not finite.
-Hence $F_w$ generates a subgroup of $J(C)$ which is not defined over a finite extension $L$ of $\QQ$.
-In particular, it is not finitely generated.
-From the geometric side, since it is infinitely generated, it contains a curve $D$ in the Zariski closure.
-Therefore, the curve $D$ generates an abelian variety $A$ (admitting an on map from $J(D)$) such that $A$ is contained in the subgroup generated by $F_w$ which is further inside $J(C)$.
-Since $J(C)$ is simple, we have $A=\{0\}$ or $J(C)$.
-The possibility that $A=0$ is excluded as it contains the curve $D$.